-The Ryerson Fashion Research Collection has only one top hat (FRC1995.02.005).
-This Victorian top hat with 3 cm black grosgrain hatband is made of a felted animal hair.
+The Ryerson Fashion Research Collection has a Victorian top hat (FRC1995.02.005) with 3 cm black grosgrain hatband and made of a felted animal hair.
 It has a forest green silk brim lining and patent leather and cream silk lining and has a label from Christy’s London.
 The crown is dented and the lining is coming apart inside the crown.
 The grosgrain is worn and browning, indicating that it was well-worn.
 It is likely from the late 19th century and made of rabbit fur.
 The hat interior crown has the signature of the owner in pencil on the interior “H. Fitzgerald”.

 Folledore, Giulliano.
 Men’s Hats.
 Modena: Zanft Editions, 1989.

 Hopkins, Susie.
 The Century of Hats.
 London: Aurum Press, 1999.